artsy/artsy.github.io/_posts/2017-07-06-React-Native-for-iOS-devs.markdown

 By merging the responsibilities of a `UIView` and `UIViewController` into a Component, there is a consistent way to work with all aspects of your app.

-To try to undestand this, let's take a trivial example.
+To try to understand this, let's take a trivial example.
 Downloading some data from the network and showing it on a screen.

 In UIKit-world you would: